alinstein/ComputeCanada-Wiki/README.md

 ---
 ## Interactive jobs
-Though batch submission is the most common and most efficient way to take advantage of our clusters, interactive jobs are also supported.
+Though batch submission is the most common and most efficient way to take advantage of the clusters, interactive jobs are also supported.
 These can be useful for things like:

 - Data exploration at the command line
 - Interactive "console tools" like R and iPython
 - Significant software development, debugging, or compiling

-You can request resources from Compute Canada and start an interactibe session on compute node with salloc:
+You can request resources from Compute Canada and start an interactive session on compute nodes with salloc:
 ```
 salloc --time=1:0:0 --gres=gpu:1 --cpus-per-tasks=16 --mem=63500M --ntasks=1 --account=def-wkui
 ```
 In this example we requested the recources for 1 hour.
-You should not occupy the resources in interactive mode persistently for a long time (one day), otherwise you are likely to receive warning from Compute Canada.
+You should not occupy the resources in interactive mode persistently for a long time (e.g, one day), otherwise you are likely to receive warning from Compute Canada.

-After getting the required resources, load a Python module as shown above, start already created virtual environment as shown above, then run the Python script with the command `pthon3 script_name.py`.
+After getting the required resources, load a Python module as shown above, activate already created virtual environment as shown above, then run the Python script with the command `pthon3 script_name.py`.
 Because we do not have access to IDE, you need to use Python Debugger module to debug the script.
 To this end, use the command `import pdb: pdb.set_trace()` within the script wherever you want to pause the program.
 This command play the role of breakpoint in IDEs.
-More information about how to step in and step out with pdb can be find [here](https://docs.python.org/3/library/pdb.html).
-For the training purpose and working with gpu units, using the commands `ipython` or `pyhton3` in the virtual environment provide you with an interactive tool to write and run your code interactively.
+More information about how to step in and step out with `pdb` can be find [here](https://docs.python.org/3/library/pdb.html).
+For the training purpose and working with gpu units, the commands `ipython` or `pyhton3` in the virtual environment provides you with an interactive tool to write and run your code interactively.

 More information about this can be find [here](https://docs.computecanada.ca/wiki/Running_jobs#Interactive_jobs)